patrikhor/digital-electronics-2/09-project1/test/README.md

 * Through the BUT e-learning, students submit a link to the GitHub repository, which contains the complete project in PlatfomIO and a descriptive README file.
 The submission deadline is the day before the next laboratory, i.e. in 2 weeks.

-* The source code for the AVR must be written in C and/or Assembly and must be implementable on Arduino Uno board using toolchains from the semester, ie PlatformIO and not the Arduino-style.
+* The source code for the AVR must be written in C and/or Assembly and must be implementable on Arduino Uno board using toolchains from the semester, ie PlatformIO and not in the Arduino-style.
 No other development tools are allowed.

 ## Recommended GitHub repository structure